Governments Stepping In: Taxes, Subsidies And Nudges

 Discover how taxes, subsidies, and clever nudges shape everyday IB economics Holland Parliament

-When the Government Steps In (Part 2): Taxes, Subsidies & Nudges
+When the Government Steps In: Taxes, Subsidies & Nudges

-Ever wondered why your pocket money sometimes feels a bit tighter at the checkout, or why your favourite energy drink suddenly costs that extra bit of change?
-It’s not just you are having a bad patch - it’s government intervention at work!
-In this post, we’re going to break down how the government uses indirect taxes, subsidies, direct provision, command and control, and even clever nudges to keep things balanced.
-Grab a cuppa and read on, because economics isn’t all textbooks and graphs - it can be surprisingly relatable to what we experience on a daily basis.
+Have you ever wondered why your pocket money sometimes feels a bit tighter at the checkout, or why your favourite energy drink suddenly costs that extra bit of change?
+It’s not just you going through a bad patch - it’s government intervention at work!
+In this post, we’re going to break down how the government uses indirect taxes, subsidies, direct provision, command and control, and even behavioural economics nudges to keep things balanced.
+Grab a cuppa and read on, because IB Economics isn’t all about your textbook and graphs - it can be surprisingly relatable to what we experience on a daily basis.

 Imagine you’re out with your mates, and you notice that your snack or Coca-Cola seems a bit pricier than usual.
 That’s likely to happen because of an indirect tax - a little extra charge added on top of the price.
 Governments impose these taxes for two big reasons: